qbiqing/CS5228-Team26-FinalProject/README.md

 This notebook compares the different types of encoding for the categorical columns

 ### Figures.ipynb
+This notebook consists of EDA plots and other graphs/figures.

+### Figures-2.ipynb
-This notebook consists of all the EDA plots and other graphs/figures
+This notebook consists of additional EDA plots and other graphs/figures used in the report.

 ### Model Comparison.ipynb
 This notebook compares three different tree ensemble methods